slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On networking

 <!--
-> *'When public speaking, pause frequently.
-Pause before you say something in a new way, pause after you have said something you believe is important, and pause as a relief to let listeners absorb details.' -- Kevin Kelly*
+> *"When public speaking, pause frequently.
+Pause before you say something in a new way, pause after you have said something you believe is important, and pause as a relief to let listeners absorb details."
+-- Kevin Kelly*
-> *'When speaking to an audience it’s better to fix your gaze on a few people than to “spray” your gaze across the room.
-Your eyes telegraph to others whether you really believe what you are saying.' -- Kevin Kelly*
+> *"When speaking to an audience it’s better to fix your gaze on a few people than to “spray” your gaze across the room.
+Your eyes telegraph to others whether you really believe what you are saying."
+-- Kevin Kelly*
-> *'When introduced to someone make eye contact and count to 4.
-You’ll both remember each other.' -- Kevin Kelly*
+> *"When introduced to someone make eye contact and count to 4.
+You’ll both remember each other."
+-- Kevin Kelly*

 1. Stand tall, put a smile on your face, and roll your shoulders back and down so your hands are at your sides and not in your pockets.
 2. Eye contact builds trust. dont hide yourself. dont wait to start talking. a group or a double might be an easy place to start.